-If you’ve been reading my blogs for a while, you know how much I love to include statistics and research within my content.
+If you’ve been reading our blogs for a while, you know how much we love to include statistics and research within our content.

 But you need to be careful of the information you publish.
 Basically, anyone can put anything on the Internet today.
 It’s important that you recognize the quality and accuracy of the websites you’re sourcing.

 You may come across a relevant statistic, but if it’s on some no-name blog and doesn’t include a data source, you can’t know for sure whether the information is accurate.